binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 ### Serverless

 Many of the gains that attract people to the serverless paradigm are imbalanced by the extra complexities required to understand in order to secure the integration of the components.
-There is a real danger that Developers fail to understand and implement all the security countermeasures required to get them to a similar security stand point that they enjoyed having their components less distributed and running in long lived processes.
+There is a real danger that Developers fail to understand and implement all the security countermeasures required to get them to a similar security stand point that they enjoyed with having their components less distributed and running in long lived processes.